bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 - [Dyno]: https://github.com/ldionne/dyno

-So we resorted to a old school unsexy "OO-Style + template mixture" to solve this particular riddle.
+So we resorted to a old school unsexy "OO-Style + template mixture" to solve this particular riddle. if you are interested, look at a [scetch on compiler explorer]: https://godbolt.org/z/dPPzKzzEq.
-(if you are interested, look at a [scetch on compiler explorer]: https://godbolt.org/z/dPPzKzzEq ) That worked.
-But we saw, there is a lot of room for improvement.
+But beware, that looks realy ugly, but worked.
+And it shows, there is a lot room for improvement.

+Conclusio:
-We saw also, there is a pattern, that shows a general flaw in the concept of "type erasure" as we understood it.
+There is a pattern, that shows a general hole in the application of "type erasure".
-We called that pattern the "type_erased_downcast type erasure problem".
+We called that pattern the "type_erased_downcast problem".
 This pattern can be reduced to this code lines.

 ```c++